PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 TempGBA4PSP-mod is supposed to have better compatibility / less glitches for some games than gpSP (e.g. Golden Sun).
 The speed, as far and see back when used gpSP is about the same.

-As for the "GU" output, that's supposed to be accelerated video (=faster), whereas SW is software, which should probably be slower, although theoretically more accurate (less glitches). use GU all the time though, and have yet to find a game that has any problem with it.

 1.TempGBA is slower, but is more accurate and has better compatibility.

 2.128k - .sav file making a some games (Ex.
 Pokemon Mystery Dungeon - Red Rescue Team) Save supported on TempGBA4PSP/TempGBA4PSP-mod.